C. ANTHONY HUNT, PH.D.

 Dr. Hunt previously served as the Senior Pastor of Ames United Methodist Church in Bel Air, MD; historic Sharp Street Memorial UMC in Baltimore, MD; and Asbury-Willisville Chapel UMC in Middleburg, Virginia; and as Assistant Pastor and Program Director of Outreach and Education at Gibbons UMC in Brandywine, MD.
 He has also served as Dean of Haebler Memorial Chapel and Visiting Professor of Philosophy and Religion at Goucher College in Baltimore; as Adjunct Professor of Philosophy and Religion at Harford Community College in Bel Air, MD; as Program Director of the Center for Community Action and Social Justice at American University's Kay Spiritual Life Center; as a Chaplain in the U.S. Army; and as a visiting Lecturer at Africa University in Zimbabwe, Southern Africa.

-He is founder, principal and lead consultant with New Horizons Consulting, which focuses on organizational and leadership development, strategic planning, change management, turnaround strategies, non-profit management, diversity training and leadership coaching.
-In his role as consultant, he has worked with over 150 churches and non-profit organizations, and as a leadership coach, he has worked with over 125 religious and non-profit leaders and performed over 1250 hours of leadership coaching, with a focus on visioning and futuring, strategic planning, turnaround strategies, organizational change, and multicultural change.
+He is founder, principal and lead consultant with New Horizons Coaching and Consulting, which focuses on non-profit organizational and leadership development, strategic planning, change management, turnaround strategies, non-profit management, diversity training and leadership/life coaching.
+In his role as consultant, he has worked with over 150 churches and non-profit organizations, and as a leadership and life coach, he has worked with over 125 religious and non-profit leaders and performed over 1250 hours of leadership/life coaching, with a focus on visioning and futuring, strategic planning, turnaround strategies, organizational change, and multicultural change.
 Dr. Hunt has been a senior urban consultant with the American Bible Society, based in New York City and Baltimore, and has been a senior consultant with the United Methodist Church’s General Boards of Higher Education and Ministry, Global Ministries, Church and Society, General Commission on Religion and Race, and General Council on Ministries.

 He has served on numerous boards of directors/governors including those of Wesley Theological Seminary, the Ecumenical Institute of Theology, Court Appointed Special Advocates (CASA) of Harford County, MD, the Board of Child Care of the United Methodist Church, the Patterson Memorial Association of Baltimore, and the General Commission on Religion and Race of the United Methodist Church.
 He has also served as an appointed member of the Maryland Governor's Commission on Judicial Nominations (1996-2000) and the Harford County (MD) Advisory Commission on Mental Health and Addiction (1995-1998).
 After 12 years of service as a member of Wesley Seminary's Board of Governors, Dr. Hunt was honored in 2012 by being elected as a Governor, emeritus.